 When it comes to running a successful affiliate marketing program, the right affiliate marketing software can offer many more benefits over affiliate networks.

-Affiliate software tools are usually out-of-the-box solutions, which means that they’re easy to set up and run.
+Affiliate software tools (affiliate platforms) are usually out-of-the-box solutions, which means that they’re easy to set up and run.
 But they also give you complete control over how you run your program, and often come with customer support in case you run into challenges during the setup, running, or maintenance phases.

 A great advantage of affiliate marketing software is marketing automation.
 These specialized tools automate a lot of the backend processes required to maintain a profitable affiliate program.
 You’ll also have real-time access to all performance reports and communication tools so you easily manage your program.